pepeteam/kekdaqd/README.md

 # Description
-Dogeparty is a fork of Counterparty, a protocol for the creation and use of decentralised financial instruments such as asset exchanges, contracts for difference and dividend payments.
-It uses Dogecoin as a transport layer.
-The contents of this repository, `dogepartyd`, constitute the reference implementation of the protocol.
+Kekdaq is a fork of Counterparty, a protocol for the creation and use of decentralised financial instruments such as asset exchanges, contracts for difference and dividend payments.
+It uses Pepecoin as a transport layer.
+The contents of this repository, `kekdaqd`, constitute the reference implementation of the protocol.

 The Counterparty protocol specification may be found at <http://counterparty.io/docs/protocol/>
 and the original counterpartyd implementation at <https://github.com/CounterpartyXCP/counterpartyd>.

-We provide a Docker recipe to run dogepartyd easily: <https://github.com/Dogeparty/dogepartyd-docker>.
+We provide a Docker recipe to run kekdaqd easily: <https://github.com/Kekdaq/kekdaqd-docker>.

 # Dependencies
 * [Python 3](http://python.org)
-* Python 3 packages: apsw, requests, appdirs, prettytable, python-dateutil, json-rpc, tornado, flask, Flask-HTTPAuth, pycoin, pyzmq(v2.2+), pycrypto (see [this link](https://github.com/Dogeparty/dogepartyd/blob/master/pip-requirements.txt) for exact working versions)
+* Python 3 packages: apsw, requests, appdirs, prettytable, python-dateutil, json-rpc, tornado, flask, Flask-HTTPAuth, pycoin, pyzmq(v2.2+), pycrypto (see [this link](https://github.com/Kekdaq/kekdaqd/blob/master/pip-requirements.txt) for exact working versions)
-* Dogecoind
+* pepecoind

 # Installation

-**NOTE: This section covers manual installation of dogepartyd.
-If you want more of an automated approach to dogepartyd installation for Windows and Linux, see [this link](http://dogepartyd-build.readthedocs.org/en/latest/).**
+**NOTE: This section covers manual installation of kekdaqd.
+If you want more of an automated approach to kekdaqd installation for Windows and Linux, see [this link](http://kekdaqd-build.readthedocs.org/en/latest/).**

-In order for dogepartyd to function, it must be able to communicate with a running instance of Dogecoind or Dogecoin-Qt, which handles many Dogecoin‐specific matters on its behalf, including all wallet and private key management.
-For such interoperability, Dogecoind must be run with the following options:
+In order for kekdaqd to function, it must be able to communicate with a running instance of Pepecoind or Pepecoin-Qt, which handles many Pepecoin‐specific matters on its behalf, including all wallet and private key management.
+For such interoperability, Pepecoind must be run with the following options:
 `-txindex=1` `-server=1`.
-This may require the setting of a JSON‐RPC password, which may be saved in Dogecoind’s configuration file.
+This may require the setting of a JSON‐RPC password, which may be saved in Pepecoind’s configuration file.

-dogepartyd needs to know at least the JSON‐RPC password of the Dogecoind with which it is supposed to communicate.
-The simplest way to set this is to include it in all command‐line invocations of dogepartyd, such as `./dogepartyd.py --rpc-password=PASSWORD ACTION`.
-To make this and other options persistent across dogepartyd sessions, one may store the desired settings in a configuration file specific to dogepartyd.
+kekdaqd needs to know at least the JSON‐RPC password of the Pepecoind with which it is supposed to communicate.
+The simplest way to set this is to include it in all command‐line invocations of kekdaqd, such as `./kekdaqd.py --rpc-password=PASSWORD ACTION`.
+To make this and other options persistent across kekdaqd sessions, one may store the desired settings in a configuration file specific to kekdaqd.

-Note that the syntaxes for the countpartyd and the Dogecoind configuraion files are not the same.
-A Dogecoind configuration file looks like this:
+Note that the syntaxes for the countpartyd and the Pepecoind configuraion files are not the same.
+A Pepecoind configuration file looks like this:

-	rpcuser=dogecoinrpc
+	rpcuser=pepecoinrpc
 	rpcpassword=PASSWORD
 	testnet=1
 	txindex=1
 	server=1

-However, a dogepartyd configuration file looks like this:
+However, a kekdaqd configuration file looks like this:

 	[Default]
-	dogecoind-rpc-password=PASSWORD
+	pepecoind-rpc-password=PASSWORD

 Note the change in hyphenation between `rpcpassword` and `rpc-password`.

-If and only if dogepartyd is to be run on the Dogecoin testnet, with the `--testnet` CLI option, Dogecoind must be set to do the same (`-testnet=1`). dogepartyd may run with the `--testcoin` option on any blockchain, however.
+If and only if kekdaqd is to be run on the Pepecoin testnet, with the `--testnet` CLI option, Pepecoind must be set to do the same (`-testnet=1`). kekdaqd may run with the `--testcoin` option on any blockchain, however.

 # Updating your requirements

-Sometimes the underlying package requirements may change for `dogepartyd`.
+Sometimes the underlying package requirements may change for `kekdaqd`.
 If you build and installed it from scratch, you can manually update these requirements by executing something like:

     ```pip install --upgrade -r pip-requirements.txt```